oppressionslayer/My3DIllusionInventionDisplay/README.md

 ![LREL Copyright Banner](background-mycopyrightlrelsmall.png)

+### 🤖 Potential Relevance to AI Research

+This original and unreleased research material i created to create this and rule30 inversion may hold significant value for **AI model training, interpretability, and data reconstruction methods** —
+particularly in areas involving **pattern inversion**, **causal modeling**, and **symbolic logic systems**.

+However, **no use of this work for AI model training, dataset generation, or derivative computation**
+is permitted without **explicit written consent or compensation**, as defined under the **LREL-1.0 license**.
+Those interested in collaborative exploration of these applications are welcome to reach out for discussion.

 ## 🔁 My Discovery: Full Inversion of Cellular Automata Rule 30

 I have developed a **novel and verifiable method to invert an entire cellular automata Rule 30 row** —